- Family and Parenting

 Youtube and the new social norm

-I am old enough to remember a time without internet, without cell phones, a time when the only thing worth watching on TV in the 70s were re-runs of shows made in the late 60s (Star Trek, Lost In Space etc.).
+I am old enough to remember a time without internet, without cell phones, a time when as a pre-teen I felt the only thing worth watching on TV in the 70s were re-runs of shows made in the late 60s (Star Trek, Lost In Space etc.).

-Fast forward to today, and kids grow up with everything a fingertouch away, want to see your family, you can use skype or google to do so, want to play with your friends you can jump on the computer to play Roblox, or the X-box, or the Wii, and play games online with them.
+Fast forward to today, and kids grow up with everything a fingertouch away, want to see your family, you can use your phone, skype or google to do so, want to play with your friends you can jump on the computer, or the X-box, or the Wii, and play games online with them.

 Interested in learning about something, type it into a search, or better yet go to Youtube and see what is listed when you type it in.
 Youtube is probably the greatest thing going on the internet in for attracting kids, as well as adults.